kwilkos/cxf/benchmark/performance/README.txt

-    -BasedOn Time   setup the invoking count with time -Amount   define the invoke times , if based on time it means second -PacketSize  define the packet size which client send to server -Threads   define the thread number to run the perform test
+    -BasedOn Time   setup the invoking count with time -Amount   define the invoke times , if based on time it means second -PacketSize  define the packet size which client send to server -Threads   define the thread number to run the perform test -HostName  define the service provider's host name -Port      define the service provider's listen port number